 The suggested macronutrient breakdown for the 2500 calorie high fat low carb plan is based on the Traditional Diets of our healthy ancestors: 10 percent protein, 30 percent carbohydrate, and 60 percent fat.
 Note that it’s not a keto diet or even Paleo.

 This approach is not just theoretical to me as it is very close to what I have followed myself for over 13 years.
-It has successfully kept me at my college weight with no dieting or deprivation and only a moderate amount of working out (too much can be counterproductive with free radical damage) even after three pregnancies and progression into middle age.
+It has successfully kept me at my college weight with no dieting or deprivation and only a moderate amount of working out (running too much can be counterproductive with free radical damage) even after three pregnancies and progression into middle age.

 The 30% carbs can include or exclude grain based foods.
 There are traditional cultures that ate them, and a few that did not.
 I choose to eat them as I feel better, have more energy and maintain my ideal weight more easily when I do.
-Here’s an article that can help you wade through the smorgasbord of Traditional Foods to determine the mix that is best for you.
+This article can help you wade through the smorgasbord of Traditional Foods to determine the mix that is best for you.

 If you find that you don’t lose or need a more stringent approach to get rid of those stubborn last few pounds, introduce a small amount of calorie restriction, but not enough to trigger binge eating – 2000 calories per day with the same macronutrient breakdown until you achieve your ideal weight.